andrew/ultimate-awesome/README.md

 - [awesome-personalized-rag-agent](https://github.com/applied-machine-learning-lab/awesome-personalized-rag-agent) - A Survey of Personalization: From RAG to Agent.
 - [awesome-object-shadow-generation](https://github.com/bcmi/awesome-object-shadow-generation) - A curated list of papers, code, and resources pertaining to object shadow generation.
 - [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
+- [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [Machine-Learning](https://github.com/ElizaLo/Machine-Learning) - Awesome list (courses, books, videos etc.) and implementation of Machine Learning Algorithms.
 - [awesome-code-agents](https://github.com/euniai/awesome-code-agents) - A living collection of frontier research on code agents, from the code we build to the worlds we act in.
 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
-- [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.
 - [Awesome-Captioning](https://github.com/terry-r123/Awesome-Captioning) - A curated list of Multimodal Captioning related research(including image captioning, video captioning, and text captioning).
 - [awesome-django-blogs](https://github.com/theArjun/awesome-django-blogs) - List of blogs about Django and related technologies.
 - [Awesome-EdgeAI](https://github.com/wangxb96/Awesome-EdgeAI) - Resources of our survey paper "Optimizing Edge AI: A Comprehensive Survey on Data, Model, and System Strategies".